ablyler/esphome-influxdb/README.md

 # InfluxDB custom component for ESPHome
 Credit goes to la7dja @ https://github.com/la7dja for this great template.
 I used his existing UDP version to use the ESPHome http_request module.

-This custom component allows you to send sensor updates from ESPHome to an InfluxDB database<del>with UDP</del>.
+This custom component allows you to send sensor updates from ESPHome to an InfluxDB database.

 ## Installation